gordonbay/Windows-On-Reins/README.md

 - Enable dark mode
 - Install Nvidia control panel
 - Dracula's dark mode for Notepad++
+- Disable websites access to crossdomains cookies in Firefox.
+Like Quora having knowledge about you google account info.

 ## What it does - Performance details